zccrazywinds/learngit/readme.txt

-git is a distributed version control system. git is free solftware distributed under the GPL git tracks changes creating a new branch is quick creating a new branch is quick & simple
+git is a distributed version control system. git is a free solftware distributed under the GPL git tracks changes creating a new branch is quick creating a new branch is quick & simple